Images

 1. create a new Image object

-2. optionally, fill the entire image with a differnt pixel than the default one
+2. optionally, fill the entire image with a different pixel than the default one

 The following example draws a horizontal Red line on a Blue background image of size 32x32: